Vedic Astrology: A

 and a part cannot fully comprehend the whole.
 We are often forced to observe

 the world in fragments.
-Just as we cannot see ourselves completely, we are
+Just as we cannot see ourselves completely, we cannot

-unable to behold the entirety of the universe.
-The universe, in essence, is a
+behold the entirety of the universe.
+The universe, in essence, is a singular,

-singular, immeasurable entity; our attempts to count or measure it can
+immeasurable entity; our attempts to count or measure it can inadvertently

-inadvertently diminish our appreciation of its vastness and superiority over
+diminish our appreciation of its vastness and our understanding of its

 An incident